Back To Top

 Reviewed by: Jess Beech

-My first pair of ghd straighteners cost me £100 and I remember thinking then that was a jaw-dropping amount of money to spend on a hair tool.
-Thanks to new technology and inflation, today it’s not uncommon for tools to cost three times that – and even the more "affordable" options are getting close to the £200 mark.
-So I was understandably thrilled to see the mdlondon STRAIT Hair Straightener is a very reasonable (by 2025 standards) £109.
+My first pair of ghds cost me £100 and I remember thinking then that was a jaw-dropping amount of money to spend on a hair tool.
+Thanks to new technology and inflation, today it’s not uncommon for tools to cost three times that; even the so-called "more affordable" options creep towards the £200 mark.
+So I'm understandably happy that the mdlondon STRAIT Hair Straightener is still a very reasonable (by 2026 standards) £119.

-My initial impressions were good; though it's the narrowest in our guide, the longer design means you can still easily style a wider section of hair at a time, cutting overall styling time down.
-I have a halo of shorter hairs around my hairline that love to twist into ringlets, but this styler's thin shape reached them easily without feeling like I was about to singe my forehead.
+My initial impressions were good: though it's very narrow, the longer design means you can still style wider sections of hair at a time, cutting down overall styling time.
+I have a halo of shorter hairs around my hairline that often twist into ringlets, but this thin styler reached them easily without feeling like I was about to singe my forehead.
 There's a slightly off-putting crackling sound as it heats up, but this is neither a deal-breaker nor does it impact the performance.
-I also appreciated the screen, which shows the temperature heating up degree by degree.
-I’m always keen to use as little heat as possible on my hair, but even at 90°C these straighteners still smoothed well – my hair felt cool as it came out the other side rather than guiltily hot to the touch.
+I also like the screen that displays the temperature increasing degree by degree during heat-up.
+I like to use as little heat as possible on my hair, but even at 90°C these straighteners could still smooth well – my hair felt cool as it came out the other side, not guiltily hot to the touch.

-The best straighteners for thick hair to minimise damage
+The best straighteners for thick hair and less damage

 The KEEO Genius Smart Glide-Straightener